 In September 2019, Komatsu established our Human Rights Policy and declared that we endeavor to conduct our business respecting human rights in compliance with the United Nations Guiding Principles on Business and Human Rights, and to apply respect for human rights in accordance with international standards throughout our global organization.
-Based on this policy, Komatsu develops and implements measures to prevent and mitigate negative impacts on human rights, and further improves its processes to correct potential negative impacts on human rights.
+Based on this policy, Komatsu develops and implements measures to prevent and mitigate negative impacts on the Group and our business partners' human rights, including suppliers, sales and service distributors, and further improves its processes to correct potential negative impacts on human rights.

 This human rights policy has been incorporated into the Komatsu Code of Conduct (revised in 2021) and is thoroughly communicated by all Komatsu Group employees worldwide.